 Discussion: While in the COMPLETE ACKNOWLEDGE state, a device will transition to the NEXT PAGE WAIT state only if both the device and its link partner desire a Next Page Exchange to occur.
-Before entering the NEXT PAGE WAIT state, a device should load a new Next Page to be transmitted, thus setting mr\np\loaded=true.
+Before entering the NEXT PAGE WAIT state, a device should load a new Next Page to be transmitted, thus setting mr\next\page\loaded=true.
+For devices that support an extended Next Page exchange mr\next\page\loaded=true should only occur when register 7.22 is written.
 This test is designed to verify that the device under test properly transitions to the NEXT PAGE WAIT state.

-Test Setup: Using a Cat 5 cord, connect the DUT's transmitter to the Line Monitor.
-Terminate the DUT's transmit channel with a $100\Omega$ line termination.
-Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a $100\Omega$ line termination.
+Test Setup: Using a Cat 6 cable, connect the DUT's transmitter to the Line Monitor.
+Terminate the DUT's transmit channel with a 100 $\Omega$ line termination.
+Using a Cat 6 cable, connect the DUT's receiver to the Traffic Generator using a 100 $\Omega$ line termination.

-DUT is an unmanaged PHY and the tester controls the Next Page exchange:
+DUT is an unmanaged PHY and the tester controls the Next Page exchange: Part a: mr\next\page\loaded:

-Part A: mr\next\page\loaded

-- 1. Establish a connection (not a link) to the DUT. - 2.
+- 1. Establish a connection (not a link) to the DUpa. - 2.
 Use the Traffic Generator to send the DUT enough FLPs to put it into the COMPLETE ACKNOWLEDGE state (see test #28.2.2, Clause 28 Auto-Negotiation State Machine Base Page Exchange Test Suite). - 3.
 While the DUT is in the COMPLETE ACKNOWLEDGE state, send enough Message Pages with the NP bit set to 1 and proper Toggle and ACK bit values that would normally put the DUT into the COMPLETE ACKNOLWEDGE state if a proper Next Page exchange occurred. - 4.
 Monitor the transmit line.

-Part B: Proper Next Page exchange
+Part b: Proper Next Page exchange: